With wallets open, Americans show their love for Valentine's Day

-TAMPA, Fla., Jan 26 (Reuters) - Americans are feeling sweet about romance as Valentine’s Day approaches, with consumers expected to spend big this year on candy, jewelry and flowers, according to a survey released on Monday.
+TAMPA, Fla.
+(Reuters) - Americans are feeling sweet about romance as Valentine’s Day approaches, with consumers expected to spend big this year on candy, jewelry and flowers, according to a survey released on Monday.

 The average person celebrating the holiday on Feb.
 14 expects to spend $142.31 in the name of love, about $8 more than last year, the National Retail Federation reported.